A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Benchmarks

-Both during training and testing the U-net is applied iteratively three times in order to improve the prediction.
+Both during training and testing the U-net is applied iteratively three times to improve the prediction.
 To achieve this the network is given both the input image and the output of the previous iteration as input.
 The data from the previous iteration is left blank for the first iteration.

 In the original work, the method is evaluated on three datasets: Cracks~\cite{zou2012cracktree}, The Massachusetts Roads Dataset (MRD)~\cite{mnih2013machine}, and the ISBI’12 challenge~\cite{arganda2015crowdsourcing}.
 The evaluation scores used are completeness, correctness, and quality of delineation on the test sets as defined in~\cite{wiedemann1998empirical}.
-Completeness quantifies the fraction of ground-truth objects that have been correctly delineated by the model and correctness measures the fraction of predicted objects that have a matching ground-truth object.
-The quality metric is a balance between the two by giving the fraction of all ground-truth and predicted objects that were correctly delineated.
+Completeness quantifies the fraction of ground truth objects that have been correctly delineated by the model and correctness measures the fraction of predicted objects that have a matching ground truth object.
+The quality metric is a balance between the two by giving the fraction of all ground truth and predicted objects that were correctly delineated.
 In short, completeness, correctness, and quality are analogs to recall, precision, and critical success index respectively.
-On all three datasets, it is shown that the addition of deep perceptual loss gives improved performance, both with and without iterative application.

 Benchmark~3 only considers evaluation on MRD with input patches resized to $224\times224$ for computational efficiency.
-MRD is a set of $1171$ aerial images with labeled by where the roads are as segmentation maps.
-In the original work, details of training epochs remain unclear, so all the benchmark is trained for $100$ epochs as efficiency and computation trade-offs.
-The value of $\mu$ is also left ambiguous in the original work and has been set to $0.01$ for the benchmark.
-The performance scores for Benchmark~3 are the completeness, correctness, and quality on the MRD test set.
-Paper
+MRD is a set of $1171$ aerial images with corresponding segmentation maps of the roads.
+The benchmark follows the training and testing procedure of the original paper.
+The benchmark uses $100$ training epochs and $0.01$ as the value of $\mu$ as both of these are ambiguous in the original paper.
+The performance scores for Benchmark~3 are the completeness, correctness, and quality of the trained U-nets on the MRD test set.